Doctorate-Dissertation-SLU-Townes/TownesResearch2019A01/Docs/TownesResearch2019A01.md

 Transfer
 ================
 Malcolm S. Townes
-(July 10, 2019)
+(July 11, 2019)

 ## Introduction

-This is an R Notebook for an investigation of improving construct validity in studies of technology transfer.
+This is an R Notebook for an investigation that explores possiblities for improving construct validity in studies of technology transfer.

 ## Project Set Up

 The following code chunk enables the R Notebook to integrate seemlessly with the project organization format.
 This is normally included in the R Notebook to simplify file calls and enable file portability but it has been causing an error.
-Per Dr. Christopher Prener of Saint Louis University, the error is generated because the `here::here()` function has not been tested with certain combinations of functions.
 To work around this problem, I’ve embedded the `here()` function where I enter a file path when necessary.

 ``` r
 knitr::opts_knit$set(root.dir = here::here())